Yuhuazhai Subdistrict

 Yuhuazhai Subdistrict (鱼化寨街道 (魚化寨街道, Yúhuàzhài Jiēdào)) is a subdistrict of Yanta District in the southern suburbs of Xi'an, the capital of Shaanxi province.
 As of 2010 it has a population of 127,204 people.

 History

 As of 1949, Yuhuazhai was a township under the jurisdiction of Chang'an County.
 In 1955, it was placed under the jurisdiction of Epang District (阿房区).
 In 1958, Yuhuazhai Township became a people's commune, and was renamed to Bayi People's Commune (八一公社) in 1966.
-In 1972 its name was restored to Yuhuazhai People's Commune, and was reverted back to a township in 1984.
+In 1972 its name was restored to Yuhuazhai People's Commune, and was reverted to a township in 1984.
 Yuhuazhai became a subdistrict in 1988.

 Urban village demolition

 By the early 2010s, an area including Yuhuazhai Subdistrict was identified as an urban village, nicknamed "Little Hong Kong" (小香港 (Xiǎo Xiānggǎng)), and rumors of its demolition and subsequent reconstruction were first floated in 2012.
 A 2018 article published by Sina reported that the urban village spanned an area of 3,000 mu, and was home to over 300,000 people.
 An official notice by the Yuhuazhai Subdistrict government announced plans to demolish the subdistrict's urban village by November 30, 2018, and offered a compensation agreement for residents to sign.

 However, the United States government's news agency Radio Free Asia reported later in 2018 that over 1,000 demonstrators held protests in opposition to the demolition on December 2 and December 3.
 Alleged videos of the protests show riot police firing tear gas and attacking protesting villages, and Radio Free Asia reported that two protestors were injured in the confrontation and eight more were arrested.
 Protestors interviewed by Radio Free Asia also reported various government workers harassing and attacking residents who continued to occupy undemolished buildings in the weeks prior.